princelundgren/automator-collection/README.md

 A Folder action service which automatically opens ".doc", ".docx", ".ppt", ".xls", ".dot", ".torrent"-files when downloaded from a browser to "Downloads folder".
 Copy the script to "/Users/Prince/Library/Workflows/Applications/Folder Actions/".
 Then rightclick the Downloads-folder and go to "service -> Folder action setup".
-Mark the "Downloads" in the left area then press the "+"-sign and add the script
+Mark the "Downloads" in the left area then press the "+"-sign and add the script.

 ## Move downloaded apps to apps-folder
 A Folder action service which moves .app applications automatically to /Applications folder.
-DoubleClick and install service
+Double-click and install as service.

 ## Convert to JPG
 Rightclick and image and select the service, then it will duplicate the image /